Dur4nt3/todo_project/to-implement.md

 - Custom Scroll-bars - *COMPLETE*

 - Edit Groups: Submission:
-    1) execute the process function => if false => raise error => if true continue
+    1) execute the process function => if false => raise error => if true continue - *COMPLETE*

-    2) Exit the modal
+    2) Exit the modal - *COMPLETE*

-    3) Clear the group list container
+    3) Clear the group list container - *COMPLETE*

-    4) Re-generate the group list container
+    4) Re-generate the group list container - *COMPLETE*

 - Help:

     1) A modal with multiple pages that can be scrolled through both via left and right arrow icons and indicators in the middle that represent the page number
-    *Page indicators should be rectangles that are enlarged and have a white background when you're on their respective page* *Concept - Image Carousel like design*
+    *Page indicators should be rectangles that are enlarged and have a glowing white background when you're on their respective page*
+    *Concept - Image Carousel like design*

     2) Information in the modal: